aauthur/LinAlgLib/README.md

-# LinAlgLib
+# LinAlgebraLib

 ### About the Project

 This library aims to offer user-friendly functionality for several important concepts from linear algebra, from basic matrix algebra to more complex operations like computing the null space of a matrix.
-LinAlgLib will be uploaded to PyPi as soon as I finish implementing the operations it should be able to handle.
+LinAlgebraLib will be uploaded to PyPi as soon as I finish implementing the operations it should be able to handle.
 Until then the code will be available from this repository, and the documentation will be updated with each push to reflect what has currently been implemented.

 ### Purpose